Supervised Classification

 -

-Once the objects to classify have been written in the form of $N$ features, they are expressed in a $N$ dimensional space called feature space.
+features, they are expressed in a dimensional space called feature space.
 The second step in a classification algorithm is to partition such space in order to separate objects according to their classes.
 For instance, if any fruit is represented by its diameter and its weight, to any point in this two dimensional space the model should associate a class: apple or orange.
-This step is called learning, the goal is to tune the model such that it matches the observations provided by the labelled examples, that are also called training data.
+This step is called learning, the goal is to tune the model such that it matches the observations provided by the labelled examples, that are also called training data. -

 The final step is called inference, or prediction.
 It simply consists in using the model obtained from the learning phase.
 Given a new object, represented by features and for which the class is unknown, the model needs to predict the class of this object.